wrclark/bme680/README.md

 # bme680

 Example implementation of BME680 software.
-The I2C/SPI drivers are meant to run on a Raspberry Pi 4 but you can figure out how to port it.
+The I2C/SPI drivers are meant to run on a Raspberry Pi 4.

 ![Raspberry Pi](.gitea/pi.png)